Trump administration underestimated Iran war’s impact on Strait of Hormuz

 Shipping industry executives have made regular requests to the US Navy for military escorts, all of which have been rebuffed.
 In regular briefings for industry participants in the region, US military officials have repeatedly made clear they have not received orders to begin any escort operation and the risks to US assets remained extremely high, according to two executives with knowledge of the matter.

-Bessent told Sky News’ Wilfred Frost on Thursday that those escorts would begin “as soon as militarily possible.”
+Bessent told Sky News’ Wilfred Frost on Thursday that those escorts would begin “as soon as it is militarily possible.”

 “That was always in our planning, that there’s a chance that US Navy, or perhaps an international coalition, will be escorting oil tankers through,” he said.